 The same goes for agents who offer editing services for a fee.
 For example, you’ll find that several of the freelance editors listed on Reedsy are also literary agents.
 However, they never mention their freelance editorial practice on their agency website.

-Researching agents might seem overwhelming at first, but the good news is the more you do it, the easier it becomes!
-You’ll find that you pick up warning signs much quicker as your knowledge of the industry expands.
+Researching agents might seem overwhelming at first.
+But the good news is the more you do it, the easier it becomes!
+Spending a lot of time researching agents helps, and so does spending time reading Writers Beware.
+You’ll pick up warning signs much quicker as you expand your knowledge of the industry.

 Because it’s important to keep track of the research one does (not to mention the submissions one makes), I have two files on my computer devoted to agents and publishers:

 - The first file includes notes about the agents and publishers I am considering submitting to, as well as a list of agencies and publishers I do not want to consider in the future.